Wmajih01/Mattehornan/README.md

 - [ ] How to include javascript
 - [ ] Repeat code examples
-  - Expressions
+  - Expressions and operators
-  - Operators
+  - Console.log
-  - Variables
+  - Declaring variables and assigning values to them
-  - Alert, Prompt, Confirm
+  - Alert, Prompt
   - DOM
-- [ ] How to create comments
+- [ ] How to create a one line comments
 - [ ] Reading error messages